tupacmoche/NYU-Intro-to-Python-Summer-2018/class_outline.md

 - Introductions
 - Norms for the class
 - Class overview
+- Git
 - Git vs GitHub
 - GitHub set up
 - Forking
 - Markdown activity
 - Setting up our local environments
+- Advice on how to learn how to code

 ## Wednesday June 13th
 6:30 PM to 9:30 PM

 We'll get started writing code in python in this class and spend time in the command line getting to know that interface.
+We'll

 - Introduce homework assignment 1
-- Advice on how to learn how to code
 - Command line basics
 - Command line activity
 - Pair programming introduction
 - Our first program
-- How the internet works
+- Running our first program

 ## Wednesday June 20th
 6:30 - 9:30 PM